folly2022/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8. a function that draws a diagonal line on the terminal
 9. a program that prints the numbers from 1 to 100
-10.  a function that prints a triangle, followed by a new line
+10.  a function that prints a triangle, followed by a new line 11.a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.